Sparse Linear Ensemble Systems and Structural Controllability: Analysis and Proofs of Main Results

-For the second item, we first note that every matrix $A(\sigma)$ is lower block triangular.
+{\em Proof that item 2 is satisfied.} First, note that every matrix $A(\sigma)$ is lower block triangular.
 Thus, the eigenvalues of $A(\sigma)$ are the union of the eigenvalues of the diagonal blocks $A_{ii}(\sigma)$, for $i = 1,\ldots, N$.
 We next note that the sparsity pattern of $A_{ii}(\sigma)$ is given in~\eqref{eq:defAii}.
 In particular, the characteristic polynomial of $A_{ii}(\sigma)$ can be computed explicitly as follows:

-where the last equality follows from the fact that the $\star$-entries of $A_{ii}(\sigma)$ are all positive.
+where $r_i(\sigma) > 0$ is defined earlier in the proof.
 The roots of the above polynomial are given by: